Claude Opus 4.7 vs GPT-5.5 vs Gemini 3.1

 Most AI comparisons rely heavily on benchmarks, but benchmarks alone don’t reflect real-world performance.
 To evaluate these models properly, I used a structured testing framework based on five key factors: debugging accuracy, reasoning depth, output quality, consistency, and cost efficiency.

 Each model was tested on identical tasks under the same conditions, without prompt tuning or retries.
 The objective was simple — measure what actually works in production environments, not what performs best on paper.
+GPT-5.5 was added to the same five tasks I ran on April 16 for Claude and Gemini.

 Claude didn’t just fix the bug.
 It found the one I completely missed.
+GPT-5.5 finished the agentic pipeline first.

-If you’re building with Claude Code specifically, check the best AI coding assistants breakdown I put together, it covers how Opus 4.7 fits into the broader stack alongside Cursor, Windsurf, and Kilo Code.
+If you’re building with Claude Code specifically, check the best AI coding assistants breakdown I put together — it covers how Opus 4.7 fits into the broader stack alongside Cursor, Windsurf, and Kilo Code.

 Writing and Long-Form Content